Skip Ribbon Commands

 • Your fire must produce no visible emissions except for a maximum of 20 minutes within a four-hour period, when starting a new fire.

-• Operate your wood-burning appliance according to the manufacturer’s recommended operating procedures.
+• Operate your wood-burning device according to the manufacturer’s recommended operating procedures.

-• Minimize smoke by only burning clean, seasoned wood, manufactured firelogs, or wood pellets and for the purpose of starting a fire only, non-glossy, uncoated, uncoloured paper.
+• Only burning clean, seasoned wood or wood products, manufactured firelogs, or wood pellets and for the purpose of starting a fire only, non-glossy, uncoated, uncoloured paper.

 • Never burn garbage, including plastics, rubber, treated wood and painted wood.
 These release toxic chemicals.